Help us improve your experience.

 Output Fields

-Table 2 lists the output fields for the show interfaces queue command.
-Output fields are listed in the approximate order in which they appear.
-The output fields that appear vary depending on the platform, software release, and operating system (Junos OS or Junos OS Evolved).
+The following table lists all possible output fields for the show interfaces queue command.
+The output fields that appear may vary depending on the platform and software release.

 Table 2: show interfaces queue Output Fields